Build Better and Accurate Clusters with Gaussian Mixture Models

 Drawbacks of k-means Clustering

 The k-means clustering concept sounds pretty great, right?
-It’s simple to understand, relatively easy to implement, and can be applied in quite a number of use cases.
+It’s simple to understand, relatively easy to implement, and can be applied in quite several use cases.
 But there are certain drawbacks and limitations that we need to be aware of.

 Let’s take the same income-expenditure example we saw above.
-The k-means algorithm seems to be working pretty well, right?
-Hold on – if you look closely, you will notice that all the clusters created have a circular shape.
+The K-means algorithm seems to be working pretty well, right?
+Hold on – if you look closely, you will notice that all the clusters created are circular.
 This is because the centroids of the clusters are updated iteratively using the mean value.

-Now, consider the following example where the distribution of points is not in a circular form.
+Now, consider the following example where the distribution of points is not circular.
 What do you think will happen if we use k-means clustering on this data?
-It would still attempt to group the data points in a circular fashion.
+It would still attempt to group the data points circularly.
 That’s not great! k-means fails to identify the right clusters:

 k means gaussian mixture models